COVID-19 (Coronavirus) IgG Antibody, Spike, Semi-Quantitative Blood Test

 Should I self-quarantine or self-isolate?
 How does it work?

-- If you have not been tested but may have been exposed to COVID-19, self-monitoring and self-quarantine is recommended to see if you get sick.
+If you think you may have been exposed to COVID-19, you should quarantine and monitor your symptoms to see if you get sick.

-- If you have symptoms or have tested positive for COVID-19, self-isolation is recommended so that you do not pass the virus to others.
+If you have symptoms or have tested positive for COVID-19, you should self isolate so that you do not pass the virus to others.

 If you believe you have symptoms of COVID-19 or that you have been exposed to the virus, you should consult your place of work for specific guidance about whether to stay home or continue working.
 You should adhere to recommendations set forth by your employer or the department of health, as they may differ from the CDC’s guidelines.